dlfelps/dlfelps.github.io/_posts/2025-11-01-langextract.md

 **Inference Speed**: 4.64 seconds per sample

-### Key Findings

-✅ **Strengths:**
-- Strong overall performance (0.784 macro F1)
-- Excellent relationship extraction (0.662 F1)
-- Consistent across all components

-❌ **Weaknesses:**
-- Slow inference (4.6s per sample)
-- Requires loading a 500MB model
-- Domain-specific: doesn't generalize beyond FACTUAL-style data
-- Requires fine-tuning for new domains

 ### Analysis

 The T5 baseline demonstrates that fine-tuning on domain-specific data yields strong performance, particularly for relationship extraction.
 However, the 4.6-second inference time and lack of flexibility make it less practical for production use cases requiring fast inference or cross-domain generalization.
+The high performance on the FACTUAL dataset is to be expected since this model was specifically trained using FACTUAL data.
+In the following experiments we only provide a handful of examples to the LLM during the prompt to achieve a similar level of performance.

 ---

 ## Experiment 2: LangExtract Proof of Concept

-### Objective
 Validate whether LangExtract with Gemini can extract scene graphs with reasonable accuracy using few-shot learning (no fine-tuning required).

-### Methodology
 - **Framework**: Google LangExtract with Gemini 2.5 Flash
 - **Test Set**: 30 diverse samples (subset of Experiment 1)
 - **Format**: Flat Entities (separate classes for entity, attribute, relationship)